Mankera: Mankera today

 Mankera is a subdivision (tehsil) currently under the supervision of the district government.
 Mankera's main bazaar has neat rows of shops on either side.
 The town has seven government schools − one high school and one elementary school for boys and one high school and four primary schools for girls.
 The first primary school has been in existence for over a hundred years.
-There are also many other private schools in the town.
-A special school for disabled children and the addition of a degree college and a commerce college provide the town with ample resources to educate its youth.
-A forty-bed hospital caters to the health needs of the populace.
-The famous jamia masjid has been demolished and reconstructed.
-The streets are paved and wide, and the people congenial and hospitable.
+There are also many private schools in the town, a special school for disabled children, a degree college, a commerce college, and a forty-bed hospital.
+The jamia masjid has been demolished and reconstructed.
 Tehsil Municipal Administration's sewerage and sanitation system is very poor.